 - If the person is upset about losing their driving privileges, take them to the department of motor vehicles to pick up the necessary paperwork to reinstate their license

 - Drive home and tell them that when the forms are completed, they can be taken back to the DMV.
-Rarely do the forms get completed, but the patient will usually feel a little better
+Rarely do the forms get completed, but the person will usually feel a little better

 Household Chores for a Person with Pick’s Disease